encounter12/RefactoringBookExamples/NullObject/Final/README.md

 };
 ```

-In the above static factory method we asign a new instance of DefaultPaymentHistory (former: NullPaymentHistory), which inherits from PaymentHistory, so that we could override the method ```GetWeeksDelinquentInLastYear()``` and provide different behavior for it.
+In the above static factory method we asign a new instance of [DefaultPaymentHistory.cs](NullObject.Console/Models/DefaultObjects/DefaultPaymentHistory.cs) (former: NullPaymentHistory), which inherits from PaymentHistory, so that we could override the method ```GetWeeksDelinquentInLastYear()``` and provide it's default behavior.

 After that we invoke ```Customer.CreateDefault()``` in [Site.cs](NullObject.Console/Models/Site.cs) when site.Customer is null: